Winter in Cornwall is about wrapping up, making the most of our wild coastline and quiet open spaces, then hunkering down to warm back up again.

 It’s no guarantee, but there’s a chance to glimpse dolphins on Cornish shores.
 This picture was taken just outside The Beach Hut during the winter months...In winter, in deepest evenings and clear, bright days, Cornwall provides an endless source of photography.
 With fewer people, there are chances to catch animals, ranging landscapes and local traditions around the county.

 Every winter from November to February, the Eden Project ice rink opens.
 Spend the morning exploring the rainforest biomes and the Eden Project gardens, and the afternoon skating.
 Pre-booking is essential and do check the website for the latest updates.

 Cornwall, jutting as it does into the Atlantic Ocean, is exposed to some pretty big swells.
 From October to February, these ocean swells build and travel unhindered for thousands of miles before slamming into our cliffs.
 It makes for a pretty impressive spectacle.

 Our favourite storm watching spots other than Watergate Bay are Sennen Cove and Porthleven.
 The Cribber just off Fistral, Newquay is the best place to watch extreme big-wave surfing.
 Be careful in high winds!

-Winter is, no doubt, the best time of year for surf.
+Winter is, no doubt, the best time of year for a surf.
 Low winds and clean winter swells come together to deliver unforgettable days around Cornwall.
 It’s cold, so you’ll need to bring winter gear (a hood is a must in late winter), but that also means fewer people in the lineup.
 The Extreme Academy has all the kit to keep you warm, no matter if you are surfing, body boarding or paddle boarding.